JanikBuecher/code-engine-text-analysis/README.md

 # How to provide Virus-Scanning as a Service utilizing the serverless IBM Code Engine

-Provide Virus-Scanning as a Service for usage of serverless Welcome to this little tutorial on how to scan files for computer viruses in the IBM Cloud Object Storage (COS) with IBM Code Engine.
+Welcome to this little tutorial on how to scan files for computer viruses in the IBM Cloud Object Storage (COS) with IBM Code Engine.

 ## Architecture